-ENTPs are usually verbally as well as cerebrally quick, and generally love the critic, to argue and engage in robust discussions often for its own sake, and to demonstrate their often impressive skills.
-They tend to have a perverse sense of humor as well, and enjoy playing devil’s advocate.
-They sometimes confuse, even inadvertently hurt, those who don’t understand or accept the concept of debate or argument simply as a ‘sport.’
-ENTPs are as innovative and ingenious at problem-solving and verbal gymnastics, as they are bored with the routine, the detail and the ‘this has been done before.”
+ENTPs are often verbally and cerebrally quick.
+They generally love to critique, to argue and engage in robust discussion—often for its own sake—and to demonstrate their often impressive skills.
+They tend to have a perverse sense of humor and enjoy playing devil’s advocate.
+They sometimes confuse—even inadvertently hurt—those who don’t understand or accept the concept of debate or argument as a “sport.”
+ENTPs are as innovative and ingenious at problem-solving and verbal gymnastics as they are bored with the routine, detail, and the “This has been done before.”

 • Creative thinker

 • Can argue on both sides of an issue

 Areas of Growth

 • Pay attention to detail.